bancorprotocol/carbon-app/e2e/README.md

 yarn playwright install
 ```

-E2E tests call Tenderly API to create a fork of mainnet at a specific blockNumber.
+E2E tests call the Tenderly API to create a fork of mainnet at a specific blockNumber.
 You need to have a [Tenderly account](https://tenderly.co/).

 Add in your .env :